 - Its robust security capabilities make it ideal for encrypting online wallets, files, and passwords.

 Crypto mining algorithms are as diverse as there are multiple coins in existence and more under development.
-Each of these algorithms is fighting for market share.
+As a result, each of these algorithms is fighting for market share.
 Although SHA-256 is the most dominant one, other important players are catering to the diversified crypto market.

 Scrypt is one such algorithm.
 Although initially intended for a different pur[ose, it has found its footing in the world of cryptocurrencies.
 Despite its native lightweight design, it packs quite some punch functionally.
-It is a welcome alternative to users looking for a different offering and finds application in encrypting wallets, files, and application passwords.
+As a result, it is a welcome alternative to users looking for a different offering and finding applications for encrypting wallets, files, and application passwords.